 For the couple, creating their IKEA kitchen was a learning process.
 “It was a lot of mess and took us four months because we’d never done it before and could only work on it during the weekends.
 It’s not big but we knew exactly what we wanted – all white, with practical drawers for storage.
 When we had finished, we were so proud knowing we’d done it ourselves.”

 Make a space for ‘me’ time

-As we’ve become more confident with the renovations, we’ve become bolder with our use of colour.
-It’s fun to experiment”
+As we’ve become more confident with the renovations, we’ve become bolder with our use of color.
+It’s fun to experiment.”